TykTechnologies/tyk-docs-hugo/tyk-docs/content/developer-support/upgrading-tyk/cloud/deploy-go-plugins.md

 ---
-title: "Deploy Go Plugins"
+title: "Deploy Custom Go Plugins On Tyk Cloud"
 date: 2024-13-6
 tags: [ "Upgrade plugins", "Tyk plugins", "SaaS", "Cloud", "Deploy Go Plugins" ]
 description: "Explains how to upgrade Go Plugins on Cloud SaaS"
 ---

-This guide explains how to deploy your custom Go plugins:
+This guide explains how to deploy your custom Go plugins on Tyk Cloud:
 - Navigate into the plugins directory that contains your Go module
 - [Compile your custom Go plugins]({{< ref "/developer-support/upgrading-tyk/go-plugins" >}}).
 - Use the table below to follow the deployment process for the version of Tyk you are upgrading to: